bluebindu/lighter-2/doc/security.md

 We crypt lnd's macaroon <sup>2</sup> and password, if given.

-If configured to run with lnd, `make secure` will insert or update the macaroon (if a path to the file has been provided) and then ask if it should be used when connecting to lnd.
+If configured to run with lnd, `lighter-secure` will insert or update the macaroon (if a path to the file has been provided) and then ask if it should be used when connecting to lnd.
 Connection with no macaroon will be attempted if none is available (implies `--no-macaroons` set on the lnd node).